jamesaoverton/obo-tutorial/docs/ontology-development.md

 ### Ontology Domains

-OBO ontology developers work hard to coordinate other projects.
+OBO ontology developers work hard to coordinate with other OBO projects.
 Each ontology has a specific scope, and it's important that you submit your term request or bug report to the right ontology project.

 The [OBO home page](http://obofoundry.org) lists all the Foundry and Library ontologies with a note about their domains.
 The information page and home page for each ontology will have more information about their scope.